 and (b)(3)” Instead, it was first released under the JFK Act in May, 1993.
 There is a copy of this initial release here.

-There is even finer detail that can be added about the review and release (or re-release) of the redacted version of 104-10015-10052, but I will spare you for now.
+There is even finer detail that can be added about the review and release (or re-release) of the Bustos cable, but I will spare you for now.
 I emphasize here the enormous detail available about ALL postponements in CIA documents in the ARC.
 Having spent much time on these details, I find the many claims that CIA was able to game the release process on a massive scale, or even on a modest scale, to be unmitigated nonsense.

-It is not unreasonable to blame CIA for failing to release the name in 104-10001-10042 after releasing it in 104-10439-10010.
-But it is also easy to understand how it happened.
-There is massive duplication throughout the CIA records, with some records appearing thirty, even forty times.5Citation forthcoming Determining which records are duplicates and duplicates of what is a task that occupied CIA reviewers throughout the 2000s.
+Is it reasonable to blame CIA for failing to reprocess 104-10001-10042 after releasing Echols’ name in 104-10439-10010?
+Reasonable or not, it is easy to understand how it happened.
+There is massive duplication throughout the CIA records, with some records appearing thirty, even forty times.7Citation forthcoming Determining which records are duplicates and duplicates of what is a task that occupied CIA reviewers throughout the 2000s.
 When review showed that a redaction could be released, it often happened that one or two of the duplicates remained unreleased.

 There are, I believe many, many other cases like this in the 2017-2018 releases.
 This is one reason why it has always been misleading to cite the “large number of unreleased records” in the ARC as proof that documents or facts are still being concealed.
 It totally ignores this massive duplication throughout the ARC.

 What is the significance for JFK’s assassination that Echols’ name was withheld until 2018 in record 104-10001-10042?
 After the 1999 release of Echols’ name in record 104-10439-10010, further withholding was a simple error.
 A meaningless error.
 For those who would argue otherwise, give your reasoning please.

 - 1See, e.g., 104-10005-10038, where his name and title appear.